 Accompanied the young Earl’s sister Mary (Moll) to Cowdray House at Midhurst, West Sussex, in 1581.
-After her marriage in 1585 he was taken to Place House at Titchfield in Hampshire, where he assumed the position of Keeper of the Book-Chamber [Library].
+After her marriage in 1585 he was taken to Place House at Titchfield in Hampshire, where he assumed the position of Keeper of the Book-Chamber (library).

-As Gib and his young Earl matured they had less to do with each other, but Gib offers some interesting insights into the young Earl’s character, and seems to have identified with him.
+As Gib and his young Earl matured they had less to do with each other, but Gib offers some insights into the young Earl’s character, and seems to have identified with him.

 The Country Cats: Gib’s Circle in Hampshire and West Sussex.

-A high point in her life was seeing Queen Elizabeth visiting Place House in 1591.
+A high point in her life was seeing Queen Elizabeth at Place House in 1591.
 She acted both Old Hamton’s Ghost and the Queen in Gib’s play.
 Gib was much grieved by her death not long after.

 The Kitchen Cat at Place House (? – 1594).
 Introduced Gib to the cat community at Titchfield.
 Succeeded by a daughter who acted the part of Young Hampton in Gib’s play.

-A reliable source of London gossip and scandal, Linkin also displayed a keen interest in politics.
-Acted the part of Lord Purrlie in Gib’s play.
+A reliable source of London gossip, Linkin also acted the part of Lord Purrlie [Burghley] in Gib’s play.
 Remained in Titchfield until 1598 when his mistress went to join her widower son in London.
-Became a Member of the Cats’ Parlement that met in St Paul’s churchyard, and sat on several committees.
+Became a Member of the Cats’ Parliament that met in St Paul’s churchyard, and sat on several committees.

 The Second Narrator: